 This particular narrow cat tree not quite what you’re looking for?
 The proportions a bit off for the space you have?
 If this is the kind of tree you’re looking for, comparable options in the same vein include:

-This is not only a really visually unique looking option, it’s also the most heavy-duty narrow, tall cat tree on this list.
-While most of the cat trees on this list are not at all made of solid wood, this one is not only made of it, but seems to be made of thicker wood than even some of the more expensive, modern cat trees.
+This is not only a really visually unique looking option, it’s also the most heavy-duty narrow, tall cat tree on this list, with one heck of a lot of “features” on it – from having a cat house, to a cat tunnel, to a number of different platforms, and a lovely perch right on top.
+While most of the cat trees on this list are not at all made of solid wood (few cat trees are, but if you’re specifically looking for real wood cat trees try these), this one is not only made of it, but seems to be made of thicker wood than even some of the more expensive, modern cat trees.

 If you’re looking for a practical, durable tree that you can re-cover with carpeting yourself because its bones are made of really heavy duty material, this is probably your best bet.
 And if you have a heavy cat, or a kitty who is pretty aggressive about jumping, but don’t want to secure your cat tree to the ceiling – this honestly should do wonders for your needs.
-Comes in beige, blue, brown, grey, and green.
-(17×17 inches; 71″ high)
+(20×20 inches; 71″ high)

 If you’ve been reading KittyClysm for some time, you’ll probably have noticed just how much aesthetics mean to me when it comes to choosing cat products.
 I went out of my way to buy the prettiest litter box I could find (the Modkat litter box I reviewed here) primarily because I didn’t want to stare at an ugly litter box all day long (I work from home, and in my studio flat, the litter box can’t be in the washroom and so is in the same room I live and work in).
 The Refined Feline Lotus Tower has been in my sights for ages because of just how pretty it is for a cat tree – it’s just not really available for purchase in the UK.
 And while the jumping shelves by The Refined Feline are, as much as I like them, I don’t really want to drill so many holes into the wallpapered concrete walls in my current flat.
 So I keep checking back.